This is Chelsy's plus-size pregnancy and birth story.

 Each listen to the heartbeat and each ultrasound helped me feel safe enough to really love this short time with my baby growing inside.

-I went back to my original women’s health clinic, but with a different doctor, and braced for negativity surrounding my weight and my pregnancy.
+I went back to my original women’s health clinic, but with a different doctor.
+I braced for the negativity surrounding my weight and my pregnancy.

 Each appointment I was weighed, but my doctor only had positive things to say about my pregnancy and overall health.